wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 ## Update Data Model
 The data model is updated with the JSON file [tutorial_1_update.json](tutorial_1_update.json).

-At a later stage, there is a requirement to add a new attribute STATE to the feature class LOCATION.
+At a later stage, there is a requirement to add a new attribute "STATE" to the feature class "LOCATION".
 The existing data entries are to be populated with the value "Switzerland".
 A simple calculation expression is used to create a value that will populate existing rows.
 As you can see, the "LogVersion" is set to "v02" and "DeleteAllExisting" is set to "False".

 ```json
 {